akeyless-community/akeyless-sheller/README.md

 ## Example Quickstart

+### Prerequisites

+- Akeyless CLI is installed, executable and accessible through the system path
+- Akeyless CLI has a `default` profile configured
+- The Akeyless home directory exists at `~/.akeyless/` (created through the Akeyless CLI initialization)

+## Quickstart Code Example

 The following code snippet provides a quickstart example of how to use the `sheller` library to obtain a token for a specified profile:

 ```go